The Autistic Spectrum in Children

 - Little to no interest in creating peer relationships

 While symptoms of the autistic spectrum in children are not something they can simply outgrow, studies have shown that an early diagnosis can lead to a significantly improved outcome.
 That’s why it’s so important to look for the signs and provide support as soon as possible.
 Our nonprofit in San Diego, CA, is dedicated to educating parents about the disorder and what they can do to alleviate symptoms.
-If you’ve wondered what the autism spectrum disorder is and what to do about it, you can learn more about lessening symptoms and associated side effects at BIANCA.
+If you’ve wondered what the autism spectrum disorder is and what to do about it, you can learn more about lessening symptoms and associated side effects at Champion Autism.

 Therapy for Autism Spectrum Disorder